helen030/DataPortfolio/README.md

 **Description:** The data used in this project was consolidated through multiple datasets on Kaggle.
 These datasets contained sales of available medications, price ranges, customer ratings and reviews, reported side effects, and other relevant information.
 The following steps were performed to prepare the data: data sourcing, cleansing, and pre-processing.
 Then, prescriptive and predictive analytics, and data modelling techniques such as Monte-Carlo simulation were leveraged for success prediction.

-**Skills:** Data cleaning, data analysis, data modelling, data visualization.
+**Technical Skills:** Data cleaning, data analysis, data modelling, data visualization.

 **Technology:** Python.